LiUSemWeb/LINTEXT/README.md

 You can also run the webserver without building the web version of the UI.
 Then you need to open/run the UI through other means, such as VSCode by opening `main.dart` and building/running the app specifically for your OS.

-## Requirements
+## Environment
-TBD.
+You likely want to run the python side of things in a virtual environment.
+If you're using conda, you can use the `.yml` file provided to create the environment we use: `conda env create -f lintext/server/relex.yml`.

+### Python requirements
-- Python 3.8+
+- Python 3.8
-- CUDA (Can probably work fine without, but will be very slow.)
-- flutter 3.5.0+ (If building yourself)
+- uvicorn 0.29
+- fastapi 0.115
+- pytorch 2.4.1
+- pytorch-cuda 12.4
+- transformers 4.40.2

+### Flutter
-See `lintext/pubspec.yaml` for Flutter dependencies and `lintext/server/python/requirements.txt` for Python dependencies.
+See `lintext/pubspec.yaml` for Flutter dependencies.
+We use flutter sdk version 3.5.0.